fictionco/fiction/@apps/factor/docs/introduction.md

 ![Factor Logo](./img/factor-logo-2.svg)

-Factor is an open source CMS platform built for web professionals.
+Factor is a truly open-source CMS platform built for web professionals.
 It is designed for people who care about quality and don't like limitations.
-It's also especially nice for teams who need power, flexibility and performance.
+It's also especially nice for teams who need power and flexibility but have deadlines to meet.

 Hitting the right balance of needs has led Factor to be used in production by many organizations.
 Once you learn the basics, you'll love how easy it is to create superior websites and apps.